nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## 3. Features

-HappyPills have three main features: `Patient Details`, `Patient Records` and `Appointment Scheduling`.
+HappyPills have three main features: `General Patient Information`, `Patient Medical Records` and `Appointment`.

-`Patient Details` notes down the general details of the patient. (e.g. NRIC, name, phone number, date of birth, blood type and allergies).
+`General Patient Information` notes down the general details of the patient. (e.g. NRIC, name, phone number, date of birth, blood type and allergies).

-`Patient Records` documents the patient's previous visits to the doctor and includes detailed information of those visits (e.g. patient's symptoms, diagnosis and date/time of the medical treatment).
+`Patient Medical Records` documents the patient's previous visits to the doctor and includes detailed information of those visits
+(e.g. patient's symptoms, diagnosis and date/time of the medical treatment).

-`Appointment Scheduling` helps the you schedule future appointments with your patients (e.g. appointment date, time and reason for appointment).
+`Appointment` helps the you schedule appointments with your patients (e.g. appointment date, time and reason for appointment).

-These features come together to help you easily manage their patients' information.
-You can now provide their patients with better service by being able to retrieve their patients' information quickly and easily.
+These features come together to help you easily manage your patients' information.
+You can now provide your patients with better service by being able to retrieve your patients' information quickly and easily.

 This section will elaborate more on how to use these features in HappyPills.